INDEX

 Transition of Corporate Governance Enhancement

-The Company considers the development and strengthening of its corporate governance system to be one of its highest management priorities, and is implementing ongoing initiatives to this end.
+The Company considers the development and strengthening of its corporate governance system to be one of its highest managements priorities, and is implementing ongoing initiatives to this end.

 Overview of Corporate Governance Structure